-New generation processors Intel Going into the air world, we go out to check out exactly what they can do and how it affects the market
+New generation processors Intel Going out into the world air, and we go out to see exactly what they can do and how it affects the market

 Past, present and future according to Intel